cochachyLE-Eng/Vaetech.Collections.Generic/README.md

 ## What is Vaetech.Collections.Generic?

-Vaetech.Collections.Generic is a C# library which may be used for ...
+Vaetech.Collections.Generic is a C# library that can be used to create custom collections and convert them to ArrayList<Key,Value>.
+It is an alternative to the data dictionary, with the option to add multiple values and receive notifications when the data source changes.

 ## License Information